NSW Rural Fire Service Association

-The NSW Rural Fire Service Association (RFSA) is the official representative body for the volunteers and staff of the New South Wales Rural Fire Service, which is the Worlds largest firefighting organisation.
+The NSW Rural Fire Service Association (RFSA) is the official representative body for the volunteers and staff of the New South Wales Rural Fire Service, which is the World's largest volunteer firefighting organisation.

 RFSA history and objectives

 The Association was established from the Fire Control Officers Association (FCOA) that represented the views of the Fire Control Officers employed by Local Government Councils to the NSW Department of Bushfire Services.
 In 1996 a group of these Officers and a number of volunteers met to discuss the establishment of a state wide organisation which would represent all members of the Service, both salaried and volunteers.
 It was from these discussions that it was determined to disband the FCOA and to establish the RFSA as the peak representative body.

 The objectives of the NSW Rural Fire Service Association Inc (RFSA) are to: